-Who does VAT effect?
+Who does VAT affect?

 All motor dealers are required to pay VAT on sale items.
 If you are operating or planning on operating a car dealership you will need to be VAT registered.
-Also keep in mind that the mandatory registration threshold for VAT is when you reach annual revenues of over AED 375,000.
+Also, keep in mind that the mandatory registration threshold for VAT is when you reach annual revenues of over AED 375,000.

 What is the VAT Profit Margin Scheme?